Southern Tang: Economy

 The Southern Tang and its neighbors were relatively prosperous compared to regimes successively in control of the Central Plains.
 The greater agricultural productivity of the region created favorable conditions.
 Consistent tax revenues were secured with the growing disposable income of the populace.
 Interstate trading of specialized crafts like colored silks and salt reclaimed from the Huai River likewise was promoted by the Southern Tang.

 Agricultural practices along the lower Yangtze River had undergone major modifications in the final years of the Tang dynasty.
 Irrigation and water management systems were more complex than in previous years.
 Intensive cultivation of rice was conducted in lowlands and adjacent reclaimed areas from waterways.
 Silk production developed into a regional cottage industry as farmers planted mulberry trees alongside their cereal crop.
 Meanwhile, in nearby piedmont areas agriculturalists became specialized in growing tea or textile plants like hemp (麻) or ramie (苧).
 These practices were in efflorescence during the Southern Tang, which created the most developed agricultural economy among the southern states.
 Rice farmers had better yields and in general had more disposable income than their predecessors.
 This led to more state revenue by taxes on cereal and cash crops.

 Li Bian pursued the economic development of his realm through a number of fiscal policies.
 Song Qiqiu drafted many initiatives that focused on tax reform that were implemented.
 According to Sima Guang these were successful, as "the lands of Huai were fully planted, sericulture was widespread, and the [Southern Tang] state grew rich and strong."
 Mulberry trees (桑樹) were planted in large numbers in the Huai and Yangtze River basins.
 In May 939 farmers that had cultivated 3,000 or more in the past three years were given fifty bolts of silk from Li Bian's treasury.
-Payment of 20,000 copper cash was awarded to those that reclaimed at least of land.
+Payment of 20,000 copper cash was awarded to those that reclaimed at least 5 ha of land.
 All new fields they cultivated were not taxed for 5 years.
 These measures have been credited with increasing agricultural production across the realm.

 During the reign of Li Jing he authorized several military ventures that according to He Jainming incurred heavy financial burdens that inhibited further economic development of the Southern Tang realm.
 Tributes were paid to the Later Zhou once they defeated the Southern Tang in 958.
 After the Song dynasty was established in 960 these payments became exorbitant.
 Tribute to the Song incurred a downturn of the Southern Tang economy.

 After forcible incorporation into the Song Empire the former southern kingdoms became the focal point of the Chinese economy.
 Throughout their brief period of independence they had "laid the groundwork for the great economic surge that followed."